Manage issues

 3. Above the list of issues, in the Search or filter results text box, enter the searched phrase.

-4. In the dropdown list that appears, select Search for this text.
+4. In the dropdown list that appears, select Search within, and then either Titles or Descriptions.

-6. Press Enter or select the search icon ( ).
+5. Press Enter or select the search icon ().

 Filtering issues uses PostgreSQL full text search to match meaningful and significant words to answer a query.

 For example, if you search for I am securing information for M&A, GitLab can return results with securing, secured, or information in the title or description.
-However, GitLab won’t match the sentence or the words I, am or M&A exactly, as they aren’t deemed lexically meaningful or significant.
+However, GitLab doesn’t match the sentence or the words I, am or M&A exactly, as they aren’t deemed lexically meaningful or significant.
 It’s a limitation of PostgreSQL full text search.

 Filter with the OR operator